What are the side effects of statins?

-The most serious side effects are liver failure and rhabdomyolysis.
+The most serious side effects are liver failure and rhabdomyolysis (injury or death of muscle tissue).
 Serious liver damage caused by statins is rare.
 More often, statins cause abnormalities of liver tests.
 Abnormal tests usually return to normal even if a statin is continued, but if the abnormal test value is greater than three times the upper limit of normal, the statin usually is stopped.
 Liver tests should be measured before statins are started and if there is a medical concern about liver damage thereafter.

 Rhabdomyolysis is a rare serious side effect which involves damage to muscles.
 Rhabdomyolysis often begins as muscle pain and can progress to loss of muscle cells, kidney failure, and death.
 It occurs more often when statins are used in combination with other drugs that themselves cause rhabdomyolysis or with drugs that prevent the elimination of statins and raise the levels of statins in the blood.
 Since rhabdomyolysis may be fatal, unexplained joint or muscle pain that occurs while taking statins should be brought to the attention of a health care professional for evaluation.
 Statins must not be used during pregnancy because of the risk of serious adverse effects to the developing fetus.

 Statins have been associated with increases in HbA1c and fasting serum glucose levels that are seen in diabetes.

 There are also post-marketing reports of memory loss, forgetfulness, amnesia, confusion, and memory impairment.
 Symptoms may start one day to years after starting treatment and resolve within a median of three weeks after stopping the statin.